 Well, I was born and raised in Lisbon, but my family has always been from the countryside — in fact, from the same village where my husband grew up.
 We visit there often with our two children to maintain our family roots.

-As I love my country, I'm pretty much excited to show everything!
+As I love my country, I'm excited to show everything on this itinerary!
 To start with, we have very tasty food and wonderful wines that are a nice surprise for a visitor because of their quality.

-I have a special love for cities like Lisbon (because of the number of quality monuments and museums), Évora (a wonderful 'white town' in the south) and Porto (because it is completely different from all the rest, with its granite facades and the Douro river).
-Portuguese cities all have a wonderful human dimension and so you don't feel lost in the crowd.
+I have a special love for cities like Lisbon (because of the number of quality monuments and museums), Évora (a wonderful "white town" in the south), and Porto (because it is completely different from all the rest, with its granite facades and the Douro River).
+Portuguese cities all have a wonderful human dimension, so you don't feel lost in the crowd.

-Outside the cities, we'll see the cork tree fields of Alentejo region, the light and the fine sand of the Nazaré beach, and the amazing valley of the Douro, where the vines for Porto wines grow.
+Outside the cities, we walk among the cork tree fields of Alentejo region, the light and the fine sand of the Nazaré beach, and the amazing valley of the Douro, where the vines for port wines grow.
 The people are very friendly and have a great sense of humor.
 It takes no time at all for a visitor to feel welcome and at ease.

-On the top of this I would add the wonderful weather.
+On the top of all this, I would add the wonderful weather.
 What could be better?

 What is your life like after your tour groups return home?

-I usually have downtime between November and April.
-I like to go to the gym, attend lectures on art and history, and organize dinners at my place.
-Lisbon is very near to the seaside and I like to stroll in the winter along the waterfront.
-Also, since my husband and our children (12 and 7) are mountain lovers we usually go to the Pyrenees for a couple of weeks in the winter.
-While they ski, I stay in the warm lodge and study for the coming tour season!
-This past winter I loved flying to Edmonds for Rick Steves' Tour Reunion parties and meetings with all the other guides.
-It was so inspiring!
+I usually have downtime between November and March.
+I like to go hiking, attend lectures on art and history, and organize dinners at my place.
+Lisbon is very near to the seaside and I like to stroll in the winter along the waterfront with my dog.

-I think that the wonder about traveling is to use our senses.
-You can read all kinds of descriptions about Portugal.
-But if you don't go there and actually see the colors of the sunset in the ocean, the smell of the laundry hanging to dry, the taste of the grilled sardines, and feel the coolness of the Atlantic on your bare feet, you will never know what you are missing!
+The wonder of traveling is to use our senses.
+If you don't actually experience the colors of the sunset in the ocean, the smell of the laundry hanging to dry, the taste of the grilled sardines, and feel the coolness of the Atlantic on your bare feet, you will never know what you are missing!